Shareholders' Buy-Sell Agreements

 The buy-sell agreement could also provide who would have the right to buy the stock or interest of the departing owner, as well as the price and the manner of payment.

 One of the most difficult, yet most important part of the agreement, is the manner in which the business is to be valued.
 Frequently, it is difficult to get parties to agree on the mechanics of valuation of a business while they in engaged in a strained relationship, but a properly worded buy-sell agreement can expedite the process and eliminate a lot of the potential hostility that arises when business owners quarrel.
 The buy-sell should provide how the business is to be valued to help minimize disputes.
 The buy-sell can also provide that the owners sit down once a year and determine the value of the business so that if something happens to trigger the buy-sell agreement, that value would be used for the buyout price.

 Frequently, life insurance is used to fund the buyout price.
 If any one owner dies, the insurance can be used by the other owner or the business to buy the share of the business owned by the deceased principal.

 A properly drafted and enforceable buy-sell agreement is essential for the smooth and orderly transition of ownership in the event of a tragedy, dispute or retirement.
 It helps avoid the possibility that the business be sold at an inopportune time.

 An experienced attorney can help draft a buy-sell agreement that gives the proper consideration to protect your largest investment.
-The law firm of Bellas & Wachowski has the experience and expertise to deal with your particular issues.
+The law firm of Bellas & Wachowski Attorneys at Law has the experience and expertise to deal with your particular issues.